hgadgil/vchs-dev-env/README.md

 1. Vagrant VM does not start on first try.
 In this case, redo the setup, i.e. vagrant halt && vagrant up

-2. NATS process takes up 40% - 60% CPU.
-So you'll notice some slowness when running shell commands.